TheStudent00/GraphModel/Oracle(NAS)/Description.md

 - and coordinates global structural updates.

 It is not a controller; it is an evolving meta-optimizer embedded within the system.

+## 3.4 Intra-Module Convolution (Saccadic Scanning)

+To achieve translation invariance and parameter efficiency without cloning, Cores can operate in **Scanning Mode**.

+Instead of processing the entire input vector $X$ in one shot, the Core:
+1.  **Permutes** $X$ to recover latent topology (grouping related features).
+2.  **Segments** the permuted sequence into overlapping windows of size $w$ with stride $s$.
+3.  **Applies** the shared Q/K/V transformation to each window independently (Weight Sharing).
+4.  **Pools** the results (via concatenation, summation, or attention-pooling).

+This allows a single Module to apply a learned feature-detector pattern across a "scrambled" input field, effectively **learning the convolution geometry** from scratch.

 ---